 7.7.1.
 The purchase, handling and control of primary and printed packaging materials should be accorded attention similar to that given to starting materials.

 7.7.2.
 Particular attention should be paid to printed materials.
 They should be stored in adequately secure conditions such as to exclude unauthorized access.
 Cut labels and other loose printed materials should be stored and transported in separate closed containers so as to avoid mix-ups.
-Packaging materials should be issued for use only by authorised personnel following an approved and documented procedure.
+Packaging materials should be issued for use only by authorized personnel following an approved and documented procedure.

 7.7.3.
 Each delivery or batch of printed or primary packaging material should be given a specific reference number or identification mark.